Skip to main content

 Thus, \(A=B\) if and only if \(A \subseteq B\) and \(B \subseteq A\text{.}\)

-The word conversely means “I am turning the conditional statement around.”
+The word conversely means “We are turning the conditional statement around.”
 It is a very handy word for writing proofs with two directions.